 - Description: The Horse Bot Fly is found all throughout the world and is the primary species of bot fly in North America.
 This particular fly goes through three metamorphoses during a life cycle.
 A new generation of bot flies is produced every year.
 The Horse Bot Fly is famous for its larvae that is internally parasitic to mammals.
 You probably know of them by the tiny yellow eggs (nits) that the adult bot fly attaches to your horse’s inner leg and belly.
 The female bot fly can attach between 200 and 1,000 eggs to a horse over the course of summer.
 These disgusting parasites may be ingested when the horse licks the area where the nits are located.
 Once they are ingested, they continue to mature into bots (maggots) and attach themselves to the walls of the stomach.
 It is critical to be prompt in treating horses suffering from bots before the burrowing causes irritation and infection in the host’s mouth and stomach.
 Severe infestations may lead to problems with the gastrointestinal tract, as well as anemia.

 - Control Product: It is important to control bot flies with a product like ProZap DyFly.
-To eliminate stomach bots treat your horse with Jeffers® Ivermectin, while also using the Roma Bot Knife for the careful removal of the bot fly eggs.
+To eliminate stomach bots treat your horse with Jeffers® Ivermectin, while also using a bot knife for the careful removal of the bot fly eggs.

 2.)
 Horse Fly